Put your hand up if you have ever felt personally victimised by your own period?

 Yeah that’s what I thought.

-On this weeks article, we delve into the complex and anger inducing topic of endometriosis.
 Why am I angry?
 Well apart from the general lack of listening skills GP's have towards women health, endometriosis takes on average eight years to diagnose.
 Yep, in that time I could have gone to med school, graduated and diagnosed myself.

 The scary part is that it disguises itself as a bad period, not much different from list I gave above.
 That’s why it’s so tricky to get a diagnoses, doctors dismiss it as heavy periods and send you away with the pill.
 On average more than half of women have to visit a GP more than 10 times before they are referred onto a OB/GYN specialist.
 Apart from the chronic pain, potential infertility and painful sex; endometrial tissue can grow outside the uterine walls, extend around your body and attach itself to different vital organs.
 In some severe cases women have chosen to have a hysterectomy.
 Like with most health issues, if this had been caught sooner the outcome could have been entirely different.